 The Chilehaus is a 10-story office building in Hamburg, Germany.
 It’s in the Kontorhaus District.
 It is an excellent example of Brick Expressionist architecture from the 1920s, with a brick facade.
 Architect Fritz Höger created it, taking up 6,000 m2 (1.5 acres) of land.

 This landmark was built to resemble a ship and is 143 m (469 ft) high, or 44 levels, including the restaurant and penthouse at the top.
-It’s considered to be one of Hamburg’s finest landmarks because it’s an example of German Expressionism style.
+It’s considered to be one of Hamburg’s finest landmarks because it’s an example of the German Expressionism style.

-Construction on the Chilehaus began in April 2, 1922 and it opened in July 1, 1923.
+Construction on the Chilehaus began on April 2, 1922, and opened on July 1, 1923.
 The name of the building comes from its original purpose: the storage and assembly of goods imported from and exported to Chile and Australia.

 A highlight of the Chilehaus is a restaurant on the top floor, with a large outdoor terrace that provides panoramic views of Hamburg’s port and skyline.